-Basic Plan: Get your business started with our easy point and press integration to save time integrating.
-1, 6, 12, and 24 hours sync interval
+Basic Plan: Get your business started with our easy point and press integration to save time integrating every 5 minutes.

-Professional Plan: Real-time (2 min) and Flexible Sync interval and all features.
+Professional Plan: Real-time (2 min), Flexible Sync interval, and all features.

-Enterprise Plans: Day of the week and Flexible Sync interval and scheduled phone support.
+Enterprise Plans: Day of the week, Flexible Sync interval, and scheduled phone support.

-Create your own integration in just a few minutes.
+Create your own Constant Contact for Salesforce integration in just a few minutes:

-Once you have created a Set Up (don't worry it is simple to do after watching the video above) from your dashboard and are in Step 1 of setup if you have any questions, be sure to hover over the little green "i"s, SyncNotes, by the integration points to understand each feature.
+Step-by-step instructions as you go: Once you have created a Set Up from your dashboard and are in Step 1 of setup, if you have any questions, be sure to hover over the little green "i"s or SyncNotes, by the integration points to understand each feature.

-After selecting the major features you want for your integration in each Step, be sure to take a look at one specific setup step in Step 1, if you select the feature for syncing back Campaign metrics from Constant Contact.
+After selecting the major features you want for your integration in each Step, take a look at one specific setup step in Step 1, if you select the feature for syncing back Campaign metrics from Constant Contact.

-- When selecting "Sync Campaign Response", be sure to check your Salesforce layouts to make sure all fields created by SyncApps are dragged into the layouts for your Salesforce organization before continuing to Step 2.
+- When selecting "Sync Campaign Response", check your Salesforce layouts to ensure all fields created by SyncApps are dragged into the layouts for your Salesforce organization before continuing to Step 2.

 - SyncApps will automatically create the fields once you select "Sync Campaign Response" in Step 1 of setup and press "Next" or "Save."